cgaebel/NewLang/README.markdown

  simply that binary operator.
  * When the return value is not used, it acts as assignment.

+_ben: I'd prefer having only the guarantee of purity, but functions can be annotated for associativity, commutativity, and other properties._

 ### Users should be allowed to create their own operators

 * Pros: